frederic-hallein/demoqa-playwright/README.md

 git clone https://github.com/frederic-hallein/demoqa-playwright.git
 ```

-## How To Run
-To run the project, use the following command:
+4. To run the project, go inside the `demoqa-playwright/` folder and use the following command:
 ```bash
 npx playwright test
 ```